International Students - Frequently Asked Questions

 back to top

 All modules are semesterised with module lectures taking place each weekday.
+Please see a sample timetable

 The highest per capita of Medical Technology personnel in Europe is employed in Ireland, which is home to 15 of the world’s top 20 MedTech companies and a proven location for research, design and manufacturing.
 The majority of the companies in the healthcare and medical device industry are international, and as such, opportunities to work both home and abroad are available in product development, manufacturing, management, research and teaching.
 BioEngineers will find that they work in interdisciplinary environments, and often have direct contact with physicians.
 Job titles include R&D Engineer, Medical Equipment Engineer, Medical Device R& D Engineer, Engineering Design Manager, Materials Engineer, Business development manager, Tech Transfer engineer.